bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 finally provides per pixel one of the properties 'cloud sure', 'cloud ambiguous', 'cloud' (which means sure OR ambiguous), or 'snow/ice'.

-Although the IdePix classification for OLCI has been tested and successively improved within various activities, some limitations and weaknesses in cloud detection (most of them well known from other existing cloud masking approaches) could not be solved to 100%.
-Among these is the distiction of cloud and snow/ice, which is very important for the usage for S3-SNOW, and which has shown to be often rather poor.
-Therefore, a new approach to detect clouds over snow/ice has been introduced in the IdePix OLCI version for S3-SNOW which makes use of the O2 correction algorithm provided by R.Preusker (Spectral Earth, Berlin), and which has been implemented in the OLCI O2 Correction Processor (see next section).
-As additional output, a binary band 'cloud_over_snow' is provided.

-The pixel classification with IdePix is an optional processing step in S3-SNOW (although recommended in most cases), applied on the same OLCI L1b products which are being considered for the snow properties retrieval.
+The pixel classification with IdePix is an optional processing step in S3-SNOW as well as in SICE (although recommended in most cases), applied on the same OLCI L1b products which are being considered for the snow properties retrieval.

 The OLCI O2 Correction Processor